MTPano: Multi-Task Panoramic Scene Understanding via Label-Free Integration of Dense Prediction Priors: Experiments

-\textbf{Implementation Details.} MTPano is implemented in PyTorch.
-We utilize the pre-trained {DINOv3-Large}~\cite{simeoni2025dinov3} as the backbone and employ a DPT~\cite{ranftl2021vision} head with an embedding dimension of 512 for dense predictions.
-The input resolution is set to $512 \times 1024$.
-The model is trained for 100,000 iterations using the {Adam} optimizer with a base learning rate of $2 \times 10^{-5}$ and a weight decay of $5 \times 10^{-6}$.
-We use a polynomial learning rate scheduler with a power of 0.9.
-The batch size is set to 4 per GPU.
-The loss weights are set to $\lambda_{sem}=\lambda_{depth}=\lambda_{norm}=1.0$, for auxiliary tasks we set the weight to $0.003$.
-To stabilize the dual-stream interaction, we apply the proposed progressive warmup for $1000$ steps prior to end-to-end training.
-All experiments are conducted on 8 NVIDIA A100 GPUs.
+\textbf{Implementation Details.} MTPano is implemented in PyTorch using a pre-trained DINOv3-Large~\cite{simeoni2025dinov3} backbone and a DPT~\cite{ranftl2021vision} head (embedding dimension 512) for $512 \times 1024$ inputs.
+We train the model on 8 NVIDIA A100 GPUs for 100k iterations with a batch size of 4 per GPU.
+Optimization is performed using Adam (base learning rate $2 \times 10^{-5}$, weight decay $5 \times 10^{-6}$) paired with a polynomial scheduler (power 0.9).
+Main task losses are weighted equally ($\lambda_{sem}=\lambda_{depth}=\lambda_{norm}=1.0$), with auxiliary losses set to 0.003.
+To stabilize the dual-stream interaction, we apply our proposed progressive warmup for the first 1,000 steps prior to end-to-end training.